lindenb/jvarkit/docs/BGenToVcf.md

     --targets-file
       Restrict to regions listed in BED 'FILE'.
 Can be prefixed with "^" to request logical complement.
+    -t, --treshold
+      Call genotype.
+Select the best genotype if a probablity is greater that this value.
+Do not call if the value is <= 0
+      Default: -1.0
     --version
       print version and exit